Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

 #### Prerequisites

-- A Shopware 6 connection has been established.
+A Shopware 6 connection has been established, see [Create a Shopware 6 connection](#create-a-shopware-6-connection).

 #### Procedure